GinaHobbs/group-project-prep/agreement.md

 Github Organization

 * What is your Git flow?
-Each person creates a feature branch to work on their feature and then creates a pull request at the end of the day to merge to main
+Each person creates a feature branch to work on their feature and then creates a pull request at the end of the day to merge to main, or more if necessary

 * Will you be using a PR review workflow?
 If so, consider:
 Yes